Ernesto Milá: Bolivia and prison sentences

 From France, he departed to Latin America, where he engaged in (mostly undisclosed) collaboration with a number of activists and regimes of probably diverging political obedience.
-As he admitted himself in his interview with Manuel Vázquez Montalbán, during his stay in Bolivia he worked as an adviser (most likely on PSYOPS or plain torture) for the short-lived Cocaine-coup dictatorship along with infamous neo-fascists such as Stefano delle Chiaie and Nazi war criminal Klaus Barbie, later returning to Spain in 1983.
+As he admitted himself in his interview with Manuel Vázquez Montalbán, during his stay in Bolivia he worked as an adviser (most likely on PSYOPS or plain torture) for the short-lived dictatorship of Luis García Meza along with neo-fascists such as Stefano delle Chiaie and Nazi war criminal Klaus Barbie, later returning to Spain in 1983.

 Upon his return, he was arrested by the police at the Spanish frontier with Ingram machine guns in his possession, indicted on firearms and illegal demonstration charges and sentenced to two years in prison.

 The 22 February 1983 edition of El País informed of his formal confinement in the Carabanchel prison, along with that of Rafael Tormo Acosta, after the aforementioned arrest.
 The 14 April article in El País even qualified Milá's wife's written plea on behalf of her husband as "pathetic".

 The 3 October 1985 issue of El País informed of a new arrest, this time in the streets of Barcelona, and his immediate confinement in the Modelo Prison, in order to execute his pending sentence for the 1980 incidents in the UCD headquarters.